 (2) Size of production.
-The production of almonds decreased from 50,000 kilograms in 1960-61 to 10,400 kilograms in 1976-77.
-Once the newly established almond groves start bearing, almond production will increase again.
+The production of almonds decreased from 50,000 kilograms in 1960-61 to 10,400 kilograms in 1976-77, but is now increasing due to recently established groves commencing production.
+In 1977-78, production reached 99,000 kilograms.
 There has not been much change in the quantity of other nuts produced.
 Because of the long establishment period for most of them, recent plantings have had little effect on production at this stage.